sjbylo/demo-content/demo-azure-service-operator/README.md

 # Prepare to create the secret, create the file "data"

-Follow the Azure Service Operator's instructions.
+Follow the Azure Service Operator's instructions in the OpenShift Console which show how to create the Azure Service Principle.

-This is one way to create the needed secret from the Service Principle credentials:
+The following is one way to create the needed secret from the Azure Service Principle credentials.

 Create a file with the following data.
-Ensure you replace the values with the proper Azure related values:
+Ensure to replace the values with the proper Azure related values:

 ```
 AZURE_TENANT_ID=XXXXXXXX-YYYY-ZZZZ-1111-222222222222